-Park It: Walkable South Walton
+Park It: Walkable Walton County

 But the New Urbanist movement doesn't mean everything is the same style.
 Buildings can be any style that fits within the building code, which only prescribes rules that clearly define the public space.
 That means that every building contributes to making a neighborhood feel like a neighborhood, rather than a collection of random houses.

 Because each of our local communities is different, with varying styles and activities, walkability is all the more important.
 It makes it that much easier to explore local restaurants and shops – and of course, the beach.

 Just north of the Choctawhatchee Bay, there’s plenty more to explore.
 Take, for example, the Historic Downtown District of DeFuniak Springs.
 Duck in and out of quaint shops ranging from Nook & Cranny with its antique and collectible treasures to Vault 46 and its variety of eclectic home decor, jewelry, art and gifts.